ECSIST/CPS-Summer-School-Tutorial-upd/README.md

 ## Start as a student

-1. Extract the ZIP.
-Create a GitHub repository and upload **the contents** of `cps-tutorial-codespaces`, including the hidden `.devcontainer` directory.
-The notebook, requirements, and `.devcontainer` must be at the repository root.
-A Git client is useful if your file picker hides dotfiles.
-2. On GitHub, choose **Code → Codespaces → Create codespace**.
+1. On GitHub, choose **Code → Codespaces → Create codespace**.
 The configuration requests at least 4 cores and 16 GB RAM.
 Availability depends on your account or organization.
-3. Wait for the container setup to finish.
-It installs dependencies, registers a kernel, checks the model/data, and runs a small encrypted calculation.
-First setup can take several minutes.
-4. Open `CPS Tutorial - Concrete.ipynb`.
+2. Open `CPS Tutorial - Concrete.ipynb`.
 In **Select Kernel**, choose **CPS Tutorial (Python 3.12)**.
 If necessary choose **Python Environments → .venv/bin/python** or reload the window.
 5. Run cells in order.
 Exercise cells are intentionally incomplete for students to fill in.

 Codespaces usage is subject to your GitHub account's quota/billing.
 Stop the codespace when finished.
 This archive does not create or publish a GitHub repository for you.